DecentAPI/Football/README.md

 ## Usage

 Check Football fixtures, teams, leagues, coachs and venues and pin any data results on IPFS with the resulting CID on the Blockchain.
+The cost of each request is 0.01 Matic/Request.

 <p align="right">(<a href="#top">back to top</a>)</p>